JoeyTatu/MoreGreen/README.md

 9. Nano was used to edit files, but other text editors can be used:<br>
   <code> nano gitupdate.sh</code>

 10. a.
 Edit the file to the below.
-This also checks if dates.log exists.:<br>
+This also checks if dates.log exists.:
     <code>
           #!/bin/bash